|Jose Mourinho's first major trophy; 2002-2003 UEFA Cup with Porto|

 ST: Derlei (Brazil/UD Leiria/Porto)

 Derlei started playing in the lower levels of football in Brazil, but joined Portugal's U.D.
 Leiria in 1999.
-In 2002, he followed Jose Mourinho to Porto, where he would win both the UEFA Cup and the Champions' League.
+In 2002, he followed Jose Mourinho to Porto.
+He was the UEFA Cup top scorer in 2013 as Porto won the cup.
+He won the the Champions' League a year later.
 In 2005, he moved to Dynamo Moscow.
 He also played foe Benfica and Sporting CP.
 He was, therefore, one of the few players to have represented the Big Three of Portugal.

-Milito began his club career with Racing Club in 1999, and later moved to Italian side Genoa in 2003.
-In 2005 he was acquired by Spanish club Real Zaragoza, where he remained for three seasons, before returning to Genoa in 2008.
-His prolific goalscoring exploits during his second spell with Genoa earned him a move to defending Serie A champions Inter, where he was pivotal in the club's 2009–10 treble-winning season scoring 32 goals in all competitions including two goals in the 2010 UEFA Champions League Final.
-Earned 25 caps for Argentina, scoring 4 goals, and represented his country in two Copa América tournaments, winning a runners-up medal in 2007, and at the 2010 FIFA World Cup.
+Milito began his club career with Racing Club in 1999.
+In Europe, he played for Genoa and Real Zaragoza before joining Serie A champions Inter Milan, where he was pivotal in the club's 2009–10 treble-winning season scoring 32 goals in all competitions including two goals in the 2010 Champions League Final.
+Earned 25 caps for Argentina, scoring 4 goals, and represented his country in two Copa América tournaments, winning a runners-up medal in 2007, and at the 2010 World Cup.

 ST: Didier Drogba (Ivory Coast/Chelsea)Didier Drogba was voted African Footballer of the Year twice; 2006 and 2009.
 He is probably Ivory Coast's greatest ever player.
-The best part of his career was spent with Chelsea.
+The best part of his club career was spent with Chelsea, where he played from 2004 to 2012.
 He won the Champions' League for 20011-12.
 He also finished the top scorer in the Premiership twice.
 He also played in France, MLS and China.
 For his country, he led Ivory Coast to the World Cup Finals in 2006, 2010 and 2014.
 He was also their all-time leading scorer.

 Nuno Valente(Leiria/Porto), Vitor Baia (Porto), Costinha(Porto), Jorge Costa(Porto), Maniche(Porto), Paulo Ferreira (Porto/Chelsea), Damien Duff(Chelsea), Joe Cole(Chelsea), William Gallas(Chelsea), Walter Samuel(Inter Milan), Marco Materazzi(Inter Milan), Ivan Cordoba(Inter Milan), Christian Chivu(Inter Milan), Dejan Stanković(Inter Milan), Pepe(Real Madrid), Iker Casillas(Real Madrid), Diego Lopez(Real Madrid), Gonzalo Higuain (Real Madrid), Zlatan Ibrahimovic(Manchester United), Ed Hazard(Chelsea).